Surgery for low-grade spondylolisthesis — issues to consider before you consent

 - Can be performed with a less than 1-inch incision

 - Is muscle sparing

 - Poses a reduced risk for FBSS and infection

 Laser Spine Institute

-If your physician has recommended surgery for low-grade spondylolisthesis, you may consider a minimally invasive procedure from Laser Spine Institute as an alternative to traditional open spine surgery.
-As the leader in minimally invasive spine surgery, we offer both minimally invasive decompression and stabilization procedures that have already helped more than 75,000 patients to date find relief from their neck or back pain.
-To find out if you’re a candidate for one of our procedures, contact Laser Spine Institute to receive a review of your MRI report or CT scan.
+If your doctor has recommended surgery for low-grade spondylolisthesis, you may consider a minimally invasive procedure from Laser Spine Institute as an alternative to traditional open spine surgery.
+As the leader in minimally invasive spine surgery, we perform minimally invasive decompression and minimally invasive stabilization procedures that have helped more than 75,000 patients since 2005.